siikamiika/mpv-remote/README.md

 Deployment
 ----------
-Should work by running python3 server.py if you have mpv installed (on Windows this means having mpv.exe in your PATH)
+Should work by running python3 server.py if you have mpv installed (on Windows this means having mpv.com in your PATH)

 If you're having problems with it, try deleting/renaming mpv config files or building the latest git version.